 But do any of us even know?

-Thing is, though, believers and non-believers all still gotta eat so here’s my Easter lunch menu 2017:
+Fortunately, the believers and non-believers all still gotta eat so here’s my Easter lunch menu 2017:

 “Dips with things to dip” are my go-to appetizer for any party because they’re actually better if you make them a day or two or three before the party.
 That means you have less to do the day of the party, get it?
-Ya gotta think about these things or you’ll go bonkers.

 Pimento cheese and crackers

 Pimento cheese works the same way as dips: make it ahead for best results.
 Just be sure to get your cheese out of the fridge 30 minutes or so before guests arrive so they have time to warm up and soften.

 slow-cooked in the oven all night for a tender, juicy surprise the next day

 This is one of the most-loved recipes on my site because it’s the best way to cook a brisket in the oven, hands-down.
 I took a page from the Texas barbecue masters to figure out how to make a perfect brisket without all the smoke.

 I love this recipe because, again, you can start it the day before.
 Boil the potatoes and drain.
 The next day, smash them and toss with seasonings.
 Roast for a few minutes and you get crispy potatoes with lots of nooks and crannies to hold bacon bits, fresh herbs and a little Dijon mustard.